tomsmolik/ios-alamofire-client-example/README.md

-# Alamofire REST Client example
+# iOS - Alamofire REST Client example

 Example of simple OAuth2 authentication using Alamofire and RxSwift library.